Li-Jinjie/Li-Jinjie.github.io/_ProjectsBlogs/Designing and Optimization of a Solar Aircraft.md

 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | <img src="https://s2.ax1x.com/2019/10/05/usrRJA.png" alt="usrRJA.png" border="0" width="800" /> | <img src="https://s2.ax1x.com/2019/10/05/usr5sf.jpg" alt="usr5sf.jpg" border="0" width="800" /> |

 From the comparison between pictures from the first and second round, the nose turned up after the loading increased, causing the angle of the canard to change.
 This change made it extremely difficult to balance the aircraft in the pitch direction.
+After the competition we found the reason was that the fuselage connection came loose.

    2. **Weather condition.** 🌥

-   By the time we were flying, clouds had blocked out the sun suddenly, causing a severe power loss.
+By the time we were flying on the second round, clouds had blocked out the sun suddenly, causing a severe power loss.

    3. **My flying skills were not good enough.**